weng7533/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Explain what a token is used for.
+1. Explain what a token is used for. a token is the password tht got save to the broawer after you login.
+It will be used to send to server every time you try to commulicate with server to verify you are still logged in
-2. What steps can you take in your web apps to keep your data secure?
+2. What steps can you take in your web apps to keep your data secure? always save your data to on the server.
+KEEP YOUR SOFTWARE UP-TO-DATE
+ENFORCE A STRONG PASSWORD POLICY
+ENCRYPT YOUR LOGIN PAGES
+USE A SECURE HOST
+KEEP YOUR WEBSITE CLEAN
+BACKUP YOUR DATA
+SCAN YOUR WEBSITE FOR VULNERABILITIES
+HIRE A SECURITY EXPERT
 3. Describe how web servers work.
+A web server processes incoming network requests over HTTP and several other related protocols.

+The primary function of a web server is to store, process and deliver web pages to clients.
+The communication between client and server takes place using the Hypertext Transfer Protocol (HTTP).
+Pages delivered are most frequently HTML documents, which may include images, style sheets and scripts in addition to the text content.

-4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers. post, get, put, patch, delete

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.